midhunkalarikkal/FullDomain/Notes/netwrok.md

 `Proxy Server`
 --------------

 ## `Socket` ##
 ===============

 ## `Web Socket` ##
 =====================

-## `API` ##
+## `API`
 =============
-An API (Application Programming Interface) allows different software applications to communicate and exchange data with each other.
+An API (Application Programming Interface) is a way for one system to interact with another by using a set of defined rules.
+It allows clients (like web browsers or mobile apps) to communicate with a server to access its data or services.
+Examples are  :- Web api, library api, os api

 `REST api`
 -------------
-A REST (Representational State Transfer) API is a web service that follows principles for creating scalable, stateless, and resource-based interactions over the web using HTTP methods.
+A RESTful API (Representational State Transfer API) is an architectural style for designing networked applications, particularly web services.
+It consists of a set of principles and constraints that, when followed, lead to the development of scalable, flexible, and maintainable APIs.

-## `HTTP methods` ##
+## `HTTP methods`
 ======================
 GET	Retrieves data from the server.
 Fetching a list of users or a specific user.
 POST	Sends new data to the server to create a resource.
 Creating a new user or submitting a form.